mukeshy2005/Tech-Spark/README.md

  # React + Vite Template

-This template provides a minimal setup to get React working with Vite, including HMR (Hot Module Replacement) and some ESLint rules.
+This template provides a minimal setup to get React working with Vite, including HMR (Hot Module Replacement) and some ESLint rule.

 ## Plugins